10 Website Design Principles for Creating an Engaging User Experience

 Users hate waiting for things because they expect instant gratification.
 If your site takes ages to load, it can lead them to leave it and have a negative experience of interacting with your company or brand.
 For example, say you have an e-commerce site, and someone goes there specifically wanting to buy something; if it takes so long for the site pages to load that they get annoyed and abandon their shopping cart without purchasing anything, you've lost them as a customer.

-Users make snap decisions based on intuition about whether or not something will be easy to use or not so easy to use, so designing sites which are intuitive is crucial – especially when people can click away from your site at any time.
+Users make snap decisions based on intuition about whether or not something will be easy to use or not so easy to use, so designing sites which are intuitive is crucial, especially when people can click away from your site at any time.
 Your website should be self-explanatory (i.e. minimising how much people have to think/how much stuff they have to ‘figure out').
 By keeping user requirements minimal, websites encourage exploration/engagement with the online content being shown off.

-For example, An online clothes shop where users can apply filters (such as colour) helps users quickly find what they want without trawling through many irrelevant products/pages.
+For example, an online clothes shop where users can apply filters (such as colour) helps users quickly find what they want without trawling through many irrelevant products/pages.

 Visual cues play a big part in guiding user attention towards elements that matter on a page: using visual clues like colour/and size/contrast helps visitors know where we stand/and navigate our sites better.